On now until 28 February 2021

 Experience the majestic Te Winika, a 200-year-old carved waka taua (war canoe) gifted by Te Arikinui Dame Te Atairangikaahu.

 School visits to Waikato Museum

-Our education programmes offer a curriculum-based, dynamic, outcome-oriented learning experience for students of all ages.
+Our education programmes offer a curriculum-based, dynamic, outcome-orientated learning experience.

-Our exhibitions tell the stories of our arts, history, culture and science.
-Waikato Museum's 12 galleries feature long and short-term shows to delight and inspire.
+Waikato Museum's and ArtsPost's galleries feature long and short-term shows to delight and inspire.

 Our engaging visitor experiences bring the museum to life.
 Join us for art, craft and music or take a tour.

 Our interactive education programmes extend learning beyond the classroom and explore and develop the curriculum through classroom sessions, exhibition tours and activities.

 Whether it's an exclusive soiree or a fun children's birthday party, we'll work with you to make it happen.Find out more